rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 Our approach to get the research fields is based on TF-IDF similarity with Wikipedia articles.
-First, a set of Wikipedia articles about different research fields using the library MediaWikifor Python was obtained.
+First, a set of Wikipedia articles about different research fields using the library MediaWiki for Python was obtained.
 The list of research fields provided the Coleridge Initiative for the Rich Context Competition was used to crawl Wikipedia.
 This list has three levels of hierarchy as the example in the figure